 - Main living areas on the first floor

-What some people may not know is that the Bungalow style developed specific characteristics based on the region.
-When we think of Bungalow homes, more often than not we think of the California style.
-However, subtle differences make regional Bungalow homes different.
+Some people may not know that Bungalow style developed specific characteristics based on the region.
+When we think of Bungalow homes, many will imagine the California style Bungalow.
+However, subtle differences make regional Bungalow homes different from one another.

-For example, Chicago Bungalow homes feature a hipped roof rather than the side gable roof.
-Additionally, they’re generally narrower than California ones.
+Chicago Bungalows feature a hipped roof rather than the side gable roof, and tend to narrower than the California style.

-Many Milwaukee Bungalow houses often feature a rounded doorway that isn’t under a covered porch.
-They also may have bay windows accented with stained glass.
+Milwaukee Bungalows often feature a rounded doorway that isn’t under a covered porch.
+They may also have bay windows accented with stained glass.

-Cities all over Michigan have pockets of Bungalow style homes because of a company called Aladdin, which sold kit homes featuring in this style.
-In fact, Aladdin, a company that was in Bay City, started selling kit homes two years before Sears.
+Cities all over Michigan have pockets of distinct Bungalow style homes, because a company called Aladdin sold kit homes featuring this style.
 Generally, Michigan Bungalow homes have stone or brick porches featuring thick columns holding up the roof over the porch.
 Many houses in this region also have street facing gables.

 Do you have a favorite architectural style that we haven’t talked about yet?
 Tell us about it in the comments section below!